SMTG-Bham/surfaxe/README.md

 ## Usage
-Slabaxe can be used via the command line and python API.
+Surfaxe can be used via the command line and python API.
 The manual, including tutorials and API documentation can be found here.
 Additionally, the built-in `- h` option is available in the command line interface for each of the scripts.

 The Tutorial page contains a detailed guide to using each command.